-The compensation and benefit review will be conducted to ensure that the District staffing and productivity goals are met as well as to protect the District ratepayers.
+The compensation and benefit review was conducted in 2014 to ensure that the District staffing and productivity goals are met as well as to protect the District ratepayers.
 Policy statements will be developed for Board adoption to clearly identify the economic indicators, relevant information, comparable agencies, and target levels within the salary ranges identified and appropriate salary review schedule.
-The District negotiated a new 5 year contract with Operating Engineers Local 3 and five year contracts with non-represented employees.
+In 2014, the District negotiated a 5 year contract with Operating Engineers Local 3 and five year contracts with non-represented employees.
 As part of the negotiations, salaries for several positions were adjusted to reflect current total compensation for comparable agencies.